The Audition (band): Subsequent activity (2008–present)

 In January 2008 they released their second full-length LP titled Champion to more positive reviews.
 It is the first album by the band to make it into the Billboard 200, entering at No. 157.
 Throughout February and March 2009 The Audition took part in the Soundwave festival.
 The band's third album was released on April 28, 2009, titled 'Self-Titled Album'.

 Before release, the band released a preview to three songs off of the upcoming album on their MySpace page.
 On January 28 it was announced on their official blog that original bassist and founding member Joe Lussa would be leaving the band.
 Bass duties were handled by Klepek and the band continued for this period as a four-piece.
 The Audition replaced Kill Hannah on the Madina Lake 2009 British tour.
 They also toured with All Time Low in September and October 2009 and joined Cobra Starship on their "Hot Mess Across the U.S." Tour in late August 2009 with The Friday Night Boys and Skeet Skeet, replacing Plastiscines.
 The Audition played with This Providence, Anarbor, and The Bigger Lights in the 'Bout Damn Time tour Spring 2010.
 The band announced in July 2010 that they were no longer signed to Victory Records.
 The Audition toured in Australia in September 2010 with You Me At Six.

 The band announced they would be writing and recording after the tour and released a fifteen-second clip of a new song on their Facebook page in November.
 The clip was unavailable shortly after being posted, but in February, the band announced on their Twitter that they would be releasing new music in the spring.
 It was announced on 21 September 2011 that original bass player Joe Lussa had rejoined the band and that original guitarist Seth Johnson had left, to be replaced by Jimmy Lopez.
 On February 14, 2012, the band released a 6-song EP titled Chapter II - EP.
 In February and March, the group supported Every Avenue and We Are the In Crowd on their co-headlining US tour.
 In Spring of 2012 the band toured with the band Eve 6, in support of new albums both had produced.
 July 2014 saw the band hinting at the possibility of a new album, with Seth Johnson returning to the fold.
 In May 2018, the group reunited for performances at Slam Dunk Festival in the UK.

+Musical style

+According to AllMusic, the band's style is pop-punk that combines emo with "guitar-driven" rock music.
+Kerrang! classified them as a "MySpace band".